-Peter Handel received the M.S. degree in engineering physics and the Ph.D. degree in automatic control, all from the Department of Technology, Uppsala University, Uppsala, Sweden, in 1987 and 1993, respectively.
-During 1987–1988, he was at The Svedberg Laboratory, Uppsala University.
-Between 1988 and 1993, he was a Teaching and a Research Assistant at the Systems and Control Group, Uppsala University.
-During 1993–1997, he was with Ericsson Radio Systems AB, Kista, Sweden.
-During the academic year 1996/1997, he was a Visiting Scholar at the Signal Processing Laboratory, Tampere University of Technology, Finland.
-Since August 1997, he has been with the School of Electrical Engineering, Royal Institute of Technology (KTH), Stockholm, Sweden, where he is currently a Professor in signal processing.
-He has conducted research in a wide area including design and analysis of digital and adaptive filters, measurement and estimation theory, system identification, speech processing.
-Recent research interests include characterization and modelling of analog-to-digital converters and power amplifiers as well as signal processing for navigation.
-He is a Member of the editorial board of the EURASIP Journal on Advances in Signal Processing.
-He is Associate Editor of the IEEE Transactions on Signal Processing.
+Peter Händel received the M.S. degree in engineering physics and the Lic.Eng. and Ph.D. degrees in automatic control, all from the Department of Technology, Uppsala University, Uppsala, Sweden, in 1987, 1991, and 1993, respectively.
+During 1987–1988, he was a Research Assistant at The Svedberg Laboratory, Uppsala University.
+Between 1988 and 1993, he was a Teaching and Research Assistant at the Systems and Control Group, Uppsala University.
+In 1996, he was appointed as a Docent at Uppsala University.
+During 1993–1997, he was with the Research and Development Division, Ericsson Radio Systems AB, Kista, Sweden.
+During the academic year 1996/1997, he was a Visiting Scholar at the Signal Processing Laboratory, Tampere University of Technology, Tampere, Finland.
+In 1998, he was appointed as a Docent at the same university.
+Since August 1997, he has been with the School of Electrical Engineering, Royal Institute of Technology (KTH), Stockholm, Sweden, where he is currently a Professor in Signal Processing.
+He is a former President of the IEEE Finland joint Signal Processing and Circuits and Systems Chapter.
+Currently, he is the President of the IEEE Sweden Signal Processing Chapter.
+He is a Registered Engineer (EUR ING).
+He has published about 35 journal articles, 60 conference papers, and he holds 10 patents.
+He has conducted research in a wide area including design and analysis of digital and adaptive filters, measurement and estimation theory, system identification, as well as speech processing.
+His recent research interests include characterization and modeling of analog-to-digital converters and power amplifiers as well as signal processing for navigation.
+He is a Member of the Editorial Board of the EURASIP Journal of Applied Signal Processing.
+He is an Associate Editor of the IEEE Transactions on Signal Processing.
 He is a Member of IMEKO Technical Committee TC-4.